-Terrorism is an action that endangers or causes serious violence.
+Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use of threat must be designed to influence government or intimidate the public to advance a political, religious or ideological cause.